 One of its most popular uses are for emails.
 Your best options would be to find an email provider that offers PGP encryption built-in.
 Fortunately, we've done a comprehensive review of the best privacy-oriented email providers that offer PGP and other encryption protocols to keep you secure.

 Unfortunately, nothing is foolproof, and PGP-encrypted files have been broken before.
 However, this usually happens when the user fails to keep their private key genuinely private – not due to the encryption.
+Is PGP still secure?
+So long as you stay smart.
 Remember, your privacy is only as strong as your ability to remain vigilant.

 Subscribe to our free newsletter below and receive more tips on how to stay secure online.